bitlabstudio/django-libs/docs/test_mixins.rst

     url(r'^invoice/(?P<pk>\d+)/', InvoiceDetailView.as_view(), name='invoice_detail'),
     ...

-In order to test such a view, you would create a ``integration_tests/views_tests.py`` file and create a test case for this view::
+In order to test such a view, you would create an ``integration_tests/views_tests.py`` file and create a test case for this view::